-When databases start to exceed the tens of megabytes range, PSE performance starts to degrade.
-At that point, you should consider using PSE Pro, which is much better at handling databases that contain millions of objects and databases whose size is in the hundreds of megabytes range.
-Beyond that, ObjectStore handles even larger databases, in the tens to hundreds of gigabytes range.
+PSE Pro can handle databases that exceed the tens-of-megabytes range, and is capable of handling databases that contain millions of objects and databases whose sizes are in the hundreds-of-megabytes range.
+Beyond that, ObjectStore handles even larger databases, in the tens- to hundreds-ofgigabytes range.
 ObjectStore also provides object clustering to support finer control over the physical placement of objects, which is necessary in very large databases.